abpio/abp-commercial-docs/en/startup-templates/microservice/microservices.md

 ### Migration and Seeding

+> REVIEW: These sections are not clear and don't explain the concept well.
+It doesn't mention how and why these events are published and handled.
+I think we can create a separate *Database Migrations* document and explain all the system and alternatives (dbmigrator app) there.
+Otherwise, we will repeat it in every microservice as done in this document.

 **AdministrationService.HttpApi.Host** runs `AdministrationServiceDatabaseMigrationChecker` which checks pending migrations and migrates the AdministrationService database.
 This is an async database migration comparing to DbMigrator; allowing database migration on the fly.

 `AdministrationServiceDatabaseMigrationEventHandler` seeds Permission definitions and permissions.